allefebv/override/level05/walkthroug.md

 ### EXPLOIT STRATEGY

-- Overwrite GOT addresses of exit by SHELLCODE (which may be alterate by strtolower())
 - GOT of exit : 0x80497e0
 - => create an env variable which contains the SHELLCODE
 - => find the env variable address (we found an utilitary written in C to do this)
 - => as the address is 0xffffdfc2, necessary padding for the %n exploit would be 4294959042
   - => we split it in two 2bytes parts, writing them at 0x80497e0 and 0x80497e2
     - => 0xffff => 0x80497e2
     - => 0xdfc2 => 0x80497e0
+  - => We overwrite the address of exit in the GOT table {0x8048370} by the address of the SHELLCODE env variable {0xffffdfc2} with 'n' identifier of printf

 ### RUN COMMAND